 Interested in the health sciences, patent law, or pharmacology?
 Want to be a doctor, vet, or dentist?
-A St. Kate's chemistry major provides a hands-on, practical approach to chemistry in the lab and classroom.
-Through lab research experiences, training in green chemistry principles, and use of modern instrumentation, we prepare chemistry students for a broad range of careers including medical school, graduate school, and industrial careers.
+St. Kate's chemistry program provides a hands-on, practical approach to chemistry in the lab and classroom.
+Through lab research experiences, training in green chemistry principles, and use of modern instrumentation, we prepare chemistry majors for a broad range of careers including medical school, graduate school, and industrial careers.

 Collaborate with Faculty on Research and in the Lab

-Work collaboratively in St. Kate's modern laboratories and facilities that feature more than a half-million dollars' worth of instrumentation.
+Work collaboratively in St. Kate's modern laboratories and facilities that feature more than a half-million dollars' worth of instrumentation on our campus in St. Paul, MN.

 The lab courses will incorporate problem-based learning in which you’ll use different types of chemistry to solve problems of interest.
 You’ll benefit from repeated practice proposing new ways to investigate problems, completing experiments using modern equipment, and analyzing data utilizing a variety of approaches.